 - What is the proposed Halligan Water Supply Project?

-The Halligan Water Supply Project, expected to be completed around 2026, will raise the height of the existing dam by 25 feet and increase Halligan Reservoir’s water storage by approximately 8,100 acre-feet.
-The project will meet demand of future Fort Collins Utilities water customers and provide increased reliability for existing customers to help protect against service interruptions related to prolonged drought and emergencies.
+The Halligan Water Supply Project will increase Halligan Reservoir’s water storage by approximately 8,200 acre-feet.
+The project will meet the demand of future Fort Collins Utilities water customers and provide increased reliability for existing customers to help protect against reductions in water availability and delivery related to prolonged drought and emergencies.

 - Where is Halligan Reservoir located?